Islandora-Collaboration-Group/ISLE/docs/02_installation_site/site_installation.md

 _Expectations:  It takes an average of **45 minutes** to read this documentation and complete this installation._

 This process creates a local Islandora installation (`isle.localdomain`) on your laptop or workstation.
-This includes an un-themed Drupal website and empty Fedora repository for endusers to test ingests, test metadata, update fields in SOLR indexing, develop code and otherwise "kick the tires" on ISLE.
+This includes an un-themed Drupal website and empty Fedora repository for end users to test ingests, test metadata, update fields in SOLR indexing, develop code and otherwise "kick the tires" on ISLE.

 For additional help, please post a message to the [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle).
 This [Glossary](../07_appendices/glossary.md) defines terms used in this documentation.